Reply All (podcast)

 Reply All is an American podcast from Gimlet Media that ran from 2014 to 2022, featuring stories about how people shape the internet, and how the internet shapes people.
 It was created by P. J. Vogt and Alex Goldman, who were the show's original hosts; they had previously hosted the technology and culture podcast TLDR for WNYC.
 Emmanuel Dzotsi became a third cohost in 2020.

 The podcast received critical acclaim, winning several awards.
-In 2021, Vogt and a producer left the show following backlash critical of the work environment.
-Both Goldman and Dzotsi left the show in 2022; the final episode was released on June 23.
+In 2021, Vogt and another producer left the show following backlash critical of the work environment.
+Both Goldman and Dzotsi left the show in 2022 with the final episode released on June 23 of that year.

 History

-Reply All was an American podcast from Gimlet Media, hosted by Alex Goldman and Emmanuel Dzotsi in its final year.
-Producer P. J. Vogt was Goldman’s original cohost.
+Reply All was an American podcast from Gimlet Media, hosted by Alex Goldman and PJ Vogt, with Emmanuel Dzotsi joining on as a host in October 2020.
 Before joining Gimlet, Vogt and Goldman hosted a technology and culture podcast called TLDR for WNYC.
 Reply All premiered November 24, 2014, the second podcast to be developed by Gimlet Media.
 The Atlantic included the episode "Shine on, You Crazy Goldman" on their list of "The 50 Best Podcast Episodes of 2015".

 Producers of Reply All included Phia Bennin, Tim Howard, Damiano Marchetti, Anna Foley, Jessica Yung, Lisa Wang, and formerly Sruthi Pinnamaneni.
 The music is by Breakmaster Cylinder.
 In 2020, Dzotsi became a third cohost.

 In early 2021, the podcast began releasing a series of episodes called "The Test Kitchen", which covered allegations of a racist and toxic work environment at the food magazine Bon Appétit.
 After the second episode aired, accusations from former employees of a "near identical" environment at Gimlet were reported online.
 On February 17, 2021, both Vogt and Pinnamaneni announced they were leaving the show.
 The show was then placed on a hiatus until June 10, 2021.

 On May 18, 2022, it was announced that hosts Dzotsi and Goldman were leaving the show and the current iteration of Reply All would end on June 23, 2022.

 Format

 Each episode varies in format, with some recurring segments, including "Yes, Yes, No" which debuted in episode 10, in which Vogt and Goldman explain internet trivia to Alex Blumberg, co-founder of Gimlet Media, with occasional help from outside guests.
 In a variation on this segment called "Sports, Sports, Sports", Blumberg instead explains sports-related tweets to Vogt and Goldman.
 The segment debuted in episode 106, "Is that You, KD?".
 In another recurring segment, called "Super Tech Support" which debuted in episode 33, the Reply All team—particularly Goldman, who previously worked as a network administrator—takes on odd or especially complex tech support issues that the listeners or friends of the hosts have encountered.
-An annual segment, Email Debt Foregiveness Day, created an annual holiday on April 30 inviting listeners to send responses to old emails no matter how overdue.
+An annual segment, Email Debt Forgiveness Day, created an annual holiday on April 30 inviting listeners to send responses to old emails no matter how overdue.